Volunteer in Mozambique

 Responsible volunteering in Mozambique

 This enigmatic and often-overlooked African country is unfailingly rewarding, with untouched, white sandy beaches, a diverse range of marine wildlife and welcoming people.
-Volunteers and adventurous travellers to Southern Mozambique, the most accessible part of the country, are rarely disappointed.
+Volunteers and adventurous travellers to Southern Mozambique, home of some of the world’s finest scuba diving, are rarely disappointed.

 Southern Mozambique is home to some of the world’s best scuba diving, sea fishing and snorkelling spots, with endless coral reefs and shoals of colourful fish.
-The stretch of coast from Vilanculos to Tofu is where you’ll find the finest diving sites along the east coast of Africa, with the Bazaruto Archipelago considered one of the top 10 dive sites in the world.
+The stretch of coast from Vilanculos to Tofu is where you’ll find the finest diving sites along the east coast of Africa.
+The Bazaruto Archipelago is considered one of the top 10 dive sites in the world.

 Less than 1% of the world’s oceans are protected conservation areas, despite water covering more than 70% of the planet.
 The legendary great white shark and tiny seahorse have now joined elephants, tigers and rhino as some of the most threatened species in the world.

 Conservation volunteering in Mozambique is an experience like no other.
-Forget game drives and dusty deserts and instead you will find laid-back beach resorts, small fishing communities and graceful dhows sailing on bright blue waters.
-Marine conservation volunteers are in huge demand in Mozambique, and the legendary beaches of Tofo and Barra are perfect for in-season sitings of strong populations of whale shark, manta rays, sea turtles and large pods of humpback whale.
+Forget game drives and dusty deserts and instead you’ll find laid-back beach resorts, small fishing communities and graceful dhows sailing on bright blue waters.
+Marine conservation volunteers are in huge demand in Mozambique.
+In return, the legendary beaches of Tofo and Barra are perfect for in-season sitings of whale shark, manta rays, sea turtles and large pods of humpback whale.

 Our volunteer projects in Mozambique: